-The big hair era of rock and roll is alive and well at the Rio Las Vegas at KISS By Monster Mini Golf.
-The attraction is a combination game room, museum, and mini golf course, all with a nod to the Rock Band Kiss.
-Check out the memorabilia from world tours and costumes as you conquer the 18-hole mini golf course.
-The space is adorned with neon lights and a sensory overload of action that works very well to distract you while standing over a 10-foot putt for the win.
-All of your favorite Kiss songs are on the soundtrack, and naturally because it is Las Vegas, cocktails are allowed on the course.
-The golf course is open daily from 10 a.m. to midnight and is an all-ages attraction.
+The big hair era of rock and roll is alive and well at the Rio Las Vegas at KISS by Monster Mini Golf.
+The attraction is a combination game room, museum, and mini-golf course, which all pay homage to the rock band KISS.
+Check out the memorabilia from world tours and costumes as you conquer the 18-hole course.

-Each and every night, groups of women pack the Chippendales Theater to watch a dozen male performers as they serenade the women with lusty ballads, and then rock the room with striptease numbers that take the cheering to a glass-breaking pitch.
+Each and every night, groups of women pack the Chippendales Theater to watch a dozen male performers as they serenade women with lusty ballads and then rock the room with striptease numbers that take the cheering to a glass-breaking pitch.
 The theater comes alive with those that lose their inhibitions as the dancing becomes quite suggestive while still being a lot of fun.
 Be it bachelorette parties or birthday celebrations, the large groups that show up to this event are impressive.
-The show runs nightly and guests must be 18 years or older.Continue to 9 of 9 below.
+The show runs nightly, but guests must be 18 years or older to enjoy this provocative performance.

-Every May, the World Series of Poker sets up in Las Vegas at the Rio Resort for nonstop poker tournaments to crown the very best poker players in the world.
-The entire poker tournament culminates with the Main Event, a $10,000 buy-in tournament that ends with one person being handed the Main Event winners bracelet.
-With over 70 events and buy-ins ranging from $365 to 1 million dollars, this is the largest poker tournament in the world.
+With more than 70 events and buy-ins ranging from $365 to $1 million, this is the largest poker tournament in the world.
 Players from all over the world descend on the Rio Las Vegas in early summer, and the entire resort is buzzing with poker mania.
 Guests are allowed to walk through the gaming areas where professional poker players can be seen grinding out at cash games or working through multiple day-long events.
-If you are a poker player, this is a must-do event.
+If you are a poker player, attending this event is a must.